-There are many things cringey about Sex and the City — a certain bandana habit of Carrie's comes to mind — but none of them are more cringey than Kim Cattrall scatting poetry over her the sound of an upright bass.
+There are many things cringey about Sex and the City — a certain bandanna habit of Carrie's comes to mind — but none of them are more cringey than Kim Cattrall scatting poetry over her the sound of an upright bass.
 Gawker (RIP) dredged up the video in 2015, pointing out that, among the SATC nostalgia clips, this one was the best.
-In honour of the show's 20th anniversary, which is today, we're talking about that video again.
+In honor of the show's 20th anniversary, which is today, we're talking about that video again.

 In the clip, Cattrall stands alongside her husband in a loose chambray shirt — she's got a a Martha Stewart aesthetic going on.